OFFICIAL CORNHOLEATL RULES

 Beginning a Match

 The captains begin the match with a coin flip or playing rock, paper, scissors.
 The winner determines who gets to the first throw.
-The home team gets to choose their side for the first game; teams alternate sides every other game.
+The home team gets to choose their side for the first game; teams may alternate sides every other game.
+If your opponents want to swap sides (and it is their turn), please be accommodating to the request.
 In the playoffs, the higher seeded team has those privileges.

 Knocking Opponents Bags Off Boards